NomicFoundation/hardhat/packages/buidler-waffle/README.md

 - `loadFixture`

-This plugin depends on [`@nomiclabs/buidler-ethers`](https://github.com/nomiclabs/buidler/tree/master/packages/buidler-ethers), so it also injects an `ethers` object into the BRE, which is documented [here](https://github.com/nomiclabs/buidler/tree/master/packages/buidler-ethers#environment-extensions).
+This plugin depends on [`@nomiclabs/buidler-ethers`](https://github.com/nomiclabs/buidler/tree/master/packages/buidler-ethers), so it also injects an `ethers` object into the HRE, which is documented [here](https://github.com/nomiclabs/buidler/tree/master/packages/buidler-ethers#environment-extensions).

 ## Usage